 The desire for social connections is inherent in us all but that does not mean maintaining or gaining new friendships is easy.
 Developing and maintaining good friendships takes effort.
 The enjoyment and comfort friendship can provide, however, makes the investment worthwhile.

-Its important to recognise that the number of friends you have is irrelevant, the quality of the friendships and the reciprocal love and support you can get from good friends is what counts.
-Don't be afraid to lose 'friends' as well as finding the strength be open and honest about your changing circumstances to the ones worth investing in.
+It's important to recognise that the number of friends you have is irrelevant, the quality of the friendships and the reciprocal love and support you can get from good friends is what counts.
+Don't be afraid to lose 'friends' as well as find the strength to be open and honest about your changing circumstances to the ones worth investing in.

 It's never too late to build new friendships or reconnect with old friends.
 Investing time in making friends and strengthening your friendships can pay off in better health and a brighter outlook for years to come.